 Avoiding Areas Where Children Congregate: Sex Offender Safety Zones

-In most states, sex offenders aren’t allowed to loiter within a certain number of feet (often 1000 feet) of a school, daycare, playground or park – anywhere children tend to congregate.
-Sex offenders can travel within those areas, but they cannot loiter, hang around or even sleep on a bench.
+In most states, sex offenders aren’t allowed to loiter within a certain number of feet (often 1000 feet) of a school, daycare, playground, or park – anywhere children tend to congregate.
+Sex offenders can travel within those areas but cannot loiter, hang around, or even sleep on a bench.
 If the police find a registered sex offender loitering within the distance set by local laws, they will immediately arrest the individual.
-The arrest is considered a violation of probation and the individual may be sent back to jail.
+The arrest is considered a probation violation, and the individual may be sent back to jail.

 The problem for sex offenders is – they don’t always know when they are within the “child safety zone” or exclusion zone.
-They may be unknowingly violating the law, putting themselves and the community in danger.
+They may unknowingly violate the law, putting themselves and the community in danger.

 New Mobile App: SO Zones

-The mobile app uses a phone’s real-time GPS tracking capability and a database of more than 200,000 schools, day cares, and parks across the country.
+The mobile app uses a phone’s real-time GPS tracking capability and a nationwide database of more than 200,000 schools, daycares, and parks.
 Whenever the phone is within a certain number of feet of one of those locations, the phone gives an audible alert and vibrates.
-The app takes into account local laws on required distances so it helps keep you safe no matter where you are.
+The app considers local laws on required distances, so it helps keep you safe no matter where you are.

 Mobile App Features

-The application is relatively new, but already has an impressive array of useful features:
+The application is relatively new but already has an impressive array of valuable features:

-- Real-time Map Location Display – The app leverages Google Maps to pinpoint your exact location on a map, in real time.
+- Real-time Map Location Display – The app leverages Google Maps to pinpoint and show your exact location on a map in real time.

-- Database of Safety Zones – The app has a database of more than 200,000 schools, day cares, playgrounds, parks, and more.
+- Database of Safety Zones – The app has more than 200,000 schools, daycares, playgrounds, parks, and more in its database.

-- Real Time Alert Notifications – When you’re near, or within, an SO safety zone, the app notifies you with both sound and vibration, The app notifies the user with sound and vibration alerts when in the proximity of a safety zone.
+- Real-Time Alert Notifications – When you’re near or within a SO safety zone, the app notifies you with sound and vibration; the app notifies the user with sound and vibration alerts when in the proximity of a safety zone.

 - Compatible With Most Devices – Designed to work with all major devices

-- Additional Resources – In addition to its handy alert functionality, the app has helpful information on local treatment centers, lawyers and more.
+- Additional Resources – Besides its handy alert functionality, the app has helpful information on local treatment centers, lawyers, and more.

-- Secure Platform – The does not collect, track or store information on any of its users.
+- Secure Platform – The platform does not collect, track, or store user information.

 Learn More and Download the Sex Offender Safety Zones App, SO Zones

-If you use the app, and find it useful, rate it on iTunes and Google Play.
+If you use the application and find it helpful, rate it on iTunes and Google Play.
 This will help others learn about it and give it a try.

 I think the SO Zones app is a brilliant idea.
 It helps keep sex offenders out of trouble by helping them avoid areas where they shouldn’t be.
 At the same time, it helps keep the community more safe.
 It is also a benefit to law enforcement as it helps sex offenders to stay out of these critical areas and out of trouble.

-In addition, the app could prove useful to probation officers and parole officers who have an interest in keeping their parolees out of trouble.
+In addition, the app could prove helpful to probation officers and parole officers interested in keeping their parolees out of trouble.